The-AI-Alliance/open-trusted-data-initiative/static-catalog/README.md

 duckdb ./croissant.duckdb
 ```

+> ![WARNING]
-> **WARNING:** The `croissant.duckdb` file can easily grow to GBs in size!
+> The `croissant.duckdb` file can easily grow to GBs in size!
 For this reason, we are not currently storing it in the git repo.

 At the `D` prompt (which will often be omitted in what follows, except when showing output...) type the following: